wasmerio/old-docs.wasmer.io/integrations/c/examples/exit-early.md

       );

   // Define our results.
 Results are created with { 0 } to avoid null issues,
-  // And will be filled with the proper result after calling the guest WASM function. wasmer_value_t result_one = { 0 };
+  // And will be filled with the proper result after calling the guest Wasm function. wasmer_value_t result_one = { 0 };
   wasmer_value_t results[] = {result_one};

-  // Define our parameters (none) we are passing into the guest WASM function call. wasmer_value_t params[] = {0};
+  // Define our parameters (none) we are passing into the guest Wasm function call. wasmer_value_t params[] = {0};

   // Call the Wasm function
   wasmer_result_t call_result = wasmer_instance_call(
-      instance, // Our WASM Instance
+      instance, // Our Wasm Instance
-      "exit_early", // the name of the exported function we want to call on the guest WASM module params, // Our array of parameters
+      "exit_early", // the name of the exported function we want to call on the guest Wasm module params, // Our array of parameters
       0, // The number of parameters
       results, // Our array of results